Café Shapiro hosts offer advice to aspiring students

 For the last 20 years, faculty at the University of Michigan have nominated undergraduate writers to showcase their work at a live event in the Shapiro Library.

-The event, Café Shapiro, is going virtual this year, and the new format will include guest hosts, among them U-M alums who have forged successful careers in creative media.
+The event, Café Shapiro, went virtual this year, and the new format included guest hosts, among them U-M alums who have forged successful careers in creative media.

 Bridget Bodnar (U-M alum; BA, 2011) is a senior producer of On-Demand at Marketplace, the suite of Emmy-award winning public radio programs and podcasts about business and the economy from American Public Media.